waizui/waizui.github.io/bezier_curves/a_simple_way_to_understand_bezier_curves.md

 ## Extension

-Finally mathematic has to be bring back.
+Finally mathematic has to be brought back.
 Luckily some smart individuals had concluded the general definition of bezier curve for us, which is :

 $$